Practical Stats Training

 "This book fills a huge gap by providing proper statistical methods from the fields of medical and industrial research to the analysis of censored environmental data. ...
 I have found the information to be extremely helpful in my work as an in-house environmental consultant working for a large manufacturing company." -- Saul Furstein

-the 2020 revision of the classic textbook Statistical Methods in Water Resources now available as
+he 2020 revision of the classic textbook Statistical Methods in Water Resources is now available as

 * a free download.
-See the link on our Books page
+See more details on our Books page

 * an inexpensive hardcopy sold by the US Geological Survey, at https://store.usgs.gov/product/533012